thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 {: #ex-cert-val-link title="Example Certification CoMID Linkage"}

 ## PSA Provisioning Model
+{: #sec-provisioning-model}

 Two provisioning models are envisioned for provisioning PSA Endorsements.

-* Atomic model ({{sec-atmoic}}), where each measured and updatable component of PSA RoT is expressed independently and hence each component has its own upgrade chain.
+* Atomic model ({{sec-atomic}}), where each measured and updatable component of PSA RoT is expressed independently and hence each component has its own upgrade chain.

 * Bundled model ({{sec-bundled}}), where all the measured and updatable components of a PSA RoT are bundled together and are treated as single entity from the point of view of upgrade chain.